Oklahoma Long Term Care Insurance Partnership Cost & Companies

 Hybrid Long Term Care Insurance – Hybrid long term care policies combine the benefits of life insurance, or an annuity, with long term care benefits.
 You can buy a hybrid long term care insurance policy by paying a one-time lump sum premium, or over a set period of time.

 If long term care is never needed, the policy works much like a traditional life insurance policy.
 It would then pay a death benefit to your beneficiary when you die.
 And the death benefit is often similar to the amount paid for the policy.
 But if you need long-term care, the amount of money available can exceed the death benefit or long term care annuity value, often several times over, offering tremendous leverage of premium dollars.

 Oklahoma Long Term Care Costs

 Oklahomans need to know long term care costs when planning for future long term care needs.
 Oklahoma’s current cost of care and future cost projections, tell how much long term care protection you need.
-Some think Oklahoma City has the highest long term care costs.
-In reality, Lawont, OK is the most expensive.
+In 2019, Oklahoma City has the highest nursing facility costs in the state at $89,425 per year for a private room.